amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 Students should be able to:

-- understand ideas on familiar topics expressed through phrases, short sentences, and frequently used expressions - Listening.
+- understand ideas on familiar topics expressed through phrases, short sentences, and frequently used expressions in Punjabi - Listening.
-- understand the main idea and some details in simple texts that contain familiar vocabulary - Reading.
+- understand the main idea and some details in simple texts that contain familiar vocabulary in Punjabi - Reading.
-- use a series of phrases and sentences to provide basic information about familiar topics - Speaking.
+- use a series of phrases and sentences to provide basic information about familiar topics in Punjabi - Speaking.
-- write simple descriptions and short messages and request or provide information on familiar topics - Writing.
+- write simple descriptions and short messages and request or provide information on familiar topics in Punjabi - Writing.

 These are some of the **[example writing questions](http://depts.washington.edu/llc/LFO_Tasks_Writing_Intermediate.pdf)** for any world language.